dfki-ric-underactuated-lab/dfki-quad/README.md

     ```bash
     ros2 launch simulator simulator.launch.py sim:=go2   # or sim:=ulab
     ```
-* All parameters can be set in the `simulator_params.yaml` file.
+* All parameters can be set in the `src/simulator/config/simulator_params_*.yaml` file (there is one configuration file per robot).
 The parameter `visualisation` specifies if the simulator also shows a Meshcat visualisation.

+* Visualization will be rendered (if configured) and can be seen in the browser (URL will be shown in the terminal, often [localhost:7000](http://localhost:7000/))
     #### Simulation clock
     The simulator can run faster or slower than realtime.
 This can be specified via the parameter `simulator_realtime_rate` in the config file.
 A value of 0.0 means that the simulator will run as fast as possible.
 Note that also for other values (1.0 refers to realtime, 0.5 to half of realtime, 2.0 to double of realtime)